MarkovMedia/strapi-v5-geometry-fields/README.md

 The plugin accepts WKT (Well-known text) or GeoJSON from the API and stores it in a PostGIS column in the db table of the content type.
 You can use multiple geometry fields across different content types.
 All features are editable and draggable using the hosted [Leaflet.Editable](https://github.com/Leaflet/Leaflet.Editable) and [Path.Drag](https://github.com/Leaflet/Path.Drag.js/).

-This example is a multipolygon with the boundaries of France as WKT.
+Screenshot is a multipolygon with the boundaries of France as WKT.

 ![Geometry Field example](https://raw.githubusercontent.com/MarkovMedia/strapi-v5-geometry-fields/refs/heads/main/assets/geometry-fields.jpg)